AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: callgraph.png
 .. image:: callgraph_orth.png

-The callgraph shows graphically the relationship between subprogram callers and callees.
-A link between two items indicate that one of them is calling the other.
+The callgraph graphically displays the relationship between subprogram callers and callees.
+A link between two items indicates one of them is calling the other.

 .. index:: renaming entities; in callgraph

-A special handling is provided for renaming entities (in Ada): if a subprogram is a renaming of another one, both items will be displayed in the browser, with a special hashed link between the two.
-Since the renaming subprogram doesn't have a proper body, you will then need to ask for the subprograms called by the renamed to get the list.
+GPS provides special handling for renamed entities (in Ada): if a subprogram is a renaming of another, both items are displayed in the browser with a special hashed link between the two.
+Since the renamed subprogram doesn't have a proper body, you need to ask for the subprograms called by the renamed entity to get the list.

-In this browser, clicking on the right arrow in the title bar will display all the entities that are called by the selected item.

-Clicking on the left arrow will display all the entities that call the selected item (i.e. its callers).
+In this browser, clicking on the right arrow in the title bar displays all the entities called by the selected item.
+Clicking on the left arrow displays all the entities that call the selected item (i.e. its callers).

 .. index:: contextual menu; browsers --> calls
 .. index:: contextual menu; browsers --> calls (recursively)
 .. index:: contextual menu; browsers --> called by

-This browser is generally opened by right-clicking on the name of an entity in source editors or :guilabel:`Project` view, and selecting one of :menuselection:`Browsers --> <entity> calls`, :menuselection:`Browsers --> <entity>
+Open this browser by right-clicking on the name of an entity in a source editor or :guilabel:`Project` view and selecting one of :menuselection:`Browsers --> <entity> calls`, :menuselection:`Browsers -->
-calls (recursive)` or :menuselection:`Browsers --> <entity> is called by`.
+<entity> calls (recursive)` or :menuselection:`Browsers --> <entity> is
+called by`.

-All boxes in this browser list several information: the location of their declaration, and the list of all their references in the other entities currently displayed in the browser.
-If you close the box for an entity that calls them, the matching references are also hidden, to keep the contents of the browser simpler.
+All boxes in this browser display the location of their declaration and the list of all their references in the other entities currently displayed in the browser.
+If you close the box for an entity that calls them, the matching references are also hidden.

-If you right-click on the title of one of the entity boxes, you will get the same contextual menu as when you click on the name of an entity in an editor, with the additional items:
+If you right-click on the title of one of the entity boxes, you get the same contextual menu as when you click on the name of an entity in an editor, with the additional items:

 * :guilabel:`Go To Spec`
-  Selecting this item will open a source editor that displays the declaration of the entity.
+  Open a source editor displaying the declaration of the entity.

 * :guilabel:`Go To Body`
-  Selecting this item will open a source editor that displays the body of the entity.
+  Open a source editor displaying the body of the entity.

 * :guilabel:`Locate in Project View`
-  Selecting this menu entry will move the focus to the project view, and select the first node representing the file in which the entity is declared.
+  Move the focus to the project view, and select the first node representing the file in which the entity is declared.
 This makes it easier to see which other entities are declared in the same file.

 See also :ref:`browsers_features` for more capabilities of the GPS browsers.